 The Austin Miller Co-op Hero Awards strive to recognize those people and organizations that nurture and sustain our co-op and our community.
-Created in 2009 by River Valley Co-op, the Austin Miller Co-op Hero Awards recognize: 1) an individual, 2) a non-profit organization and 3) a business in the Pioneer Valley that support and strengthen River Valley Co-op cooperative values and that embody the cooperative principal Support for Community.
+Created in 2009 by River Valley Co-op, the Austin Miller Co-op Hero Awards recognize: 1) an individual, 2) a nonprofit organization, 3) a business and 4) a farm or food business in the Pioneer Valley that support and strengthen River Valley Co-op cooperative values and that embody the cooperative principle Support for Community.

 Individual and Business Award winners will receive $500.
-The non-profit award winner will recieve $500 and the proceeds from food sales at our annual Strawberry Ice Cream Social on June 23.
+The non-profit award winner will receive $500 and the proceeds from food sales at our annual Strawberry Ice Cream Social on June 22.

-Do you know an individual, organization, of business you'd like to nominate for this year's award?
+Do you know an individual, organization, business or farm you'd like to nominate for this year's award?

 Austin Miller was awarded the first annual Co-op Hero Award during our cooperative’s celebration of the first birthday of our store on April 30th, 2009, for extraordinary support from a co-op member-owner.
 Austin tirelessly and passionately championed the dreams of our membership for a locally grown food co-op in Northampton.